morozvanya1/sql/README.md

 # Getting Started

-I need this project to training SQL.
+I need this project to training SQL by https://stepik.org/.